Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Empirical Analysis

-The timing and spatial distribution of the physical disruption must be exogeneous to improve the identification.
-While the timing of the earthquake was obviously unexpected, the distribution of the disruption used was more likely to be dominated by the distribution of the fault plane found \textit{after} the earthquake, suggesting that the distribution is plausibly exogenous.\footnote{\setstretch{0.84}I also confirm that the distribution of the physical disruption did not depend on that of soil compaction measured as the spectral intensity values observed in 2011, suggesting that my key measure of earthquake stress does not depend on the potential agricultural productivity that might be correlated with children's biological standards.
-The map of soil compaction is based on boring data from 50,000 monitoring points and thus the spectral intensity values are measured in 250-m meshes.
-This means that the map could show nearly the same distribution of soil compaction in the early 20th century, even though the data are investigated in 2011.
-See Online~\ref{sec:secb} for the details.} I also allow the unobserved factor of school to vary over time by introducing a fixed effect ($\nu$) in each school-year cell in all the specifications (Davis 2002).\footnote{\setstretch{0.84}Since I introduce the fixed effect for each school-year cell, the identification depends on the within variation over ages.
-This means that the increasing trends in the growth of child height should be similar over school-year cells.
-I confirm that the growth patterns of the sampled children over the measured years are similar (Online Appendix~\ref{sec:secc_trend}).} The advantage of this approach is that the school-specific unobservable preference on improving children's health can be controlled for.\footnote{\setstretch{0.84}In addition, while weight can be more sensitive to instantaneous nutritional shocks than the accumulated nutritional status, my approach can efficiently control for those unobservable instantaneous shocks.
-Another advantage of my approach is that the time-varying unobservable trends in potential wealth and public health in each region can be captured.} I further use the county birth-year-level variables at baseline, namely the fetal death rate, rice yield, coverage of doctors, and school enrollment rate of the parental generation.\footnote{\setstretch{0.84}The fetal death rate is the number of still births per 1,000 births; rice yield is the volume of rice yield per 0.1 hectares; coverage of doctors is the number of doctors per 100 people; and the school enrollment rate of the parental generation is the 17-year lagged primary school enrollment rate from the year of birth.
-See Online~\ref{sec:secb} for the summary statistics and data sources of these control variables.} These variables are included to control for the potential mortality selection effects, wealth levels related to agricultural productivity, accessibility to medical care around birth, and changes in parental characteristics across cohorts, respectively (Bozzoli, Deaton, and Quintana-Domeque~2009; Brown and Thomas 2018).
+The timing and spatial distribution of the physical disruption must be exogenous to improve the identification.
+The timing of the earthquake was obviously unexpected.
+The distribution of the disruption used was also dominated by the distribution of the fault plane found \textit{after} the earthquake, suggesting that the distribution is plausibly exogenous.\footnote{\setstretch{0.84}I also confirm that the distribution of the physical disruption did not depend on that of soil compaction (which can be associated with potential agricultural productivity), measured as the spectral intensity values observed in 2011 (Online~\ref{sec:secb}).} I also allow the unobserved factor of school to vary over age by introducing a fixed effect ($\mu$) in each school-age cell in all the specifications.\footnote{\setstretch{0.84} Thus, the identification uses the within variation over the measured year.
+This means that the increasing trends in the growth of child height should be similar over school-age cells.
+I confirm that the growth patterns of the sampled children over the measured years are similar (Online Appendix~\ref{sec:secc_trend}).} The advantage of this approach is that the school-specific unobservable preference on improving children's health can be controlled for.\footnote{In addition, my approach can control for the unobservable shocks in measured years such as the 1930 depression and the trends in potential wealth and public health using the year fixed effect ($\lambda$).} I further use the county birth-year-level variables at baseline, namely the fetal death rate, rice yield, coverage of doctors, and school enrollment rate of the parental generation.
+These variables are included to control for the potential mortality selection effects, wealth levels related to agricultural productivity, accessibility to medical care around birth, and changes in parental characteristics across cohorts, respectively.\footnote{Bozzoli et al., `Adult'; Brown and Thomas, `On the long term'.} See Online~\ref{sec:secb} for the summary statistics and data sources of these control variables.